fourstix/Elfos-print/README.md

 # Elfos-print
-Printer driver functions for the Elf/OS.
+Printer driver functions for the Elf/OS using an Adafruit Thermal Printer.

 Platform
 --------